BrunoRNS/myPortfolio/README.md

+# Archived Portfolio

+> **This repository is archived and is no longer maintained.**

+This portfolio was originally built based on the excellent **developer-portfolio** template by **hhhrrrttt222111**, adapted by me to run in a Django environment instead of Node.js.

+The live website is no longer available, and some links, references, and project information in this repository are outdated.
+Rather than removing it, I decided to keep it archived as a record of my previous work and as an example of how I customized and extended the original template.

+Although this project is no longer maintained, it represents an important step in my learning journey and showcases part of my earlier frontend and Django work.
+My current portfolio is now the procedural-generated one developed for SerisLab.

+Thank you for stopping by!

 # Bruno RNS - Personal Portfolio

 This is the source code for my personal portfolio, built with Django.
 It showcases my skills, projects, and contact information, and features a contact form that sends notifications via GitHub issues for me.